cprice-ping/Profile-DelAdmin/README.md

 This Server profile shows a complete install of PF \ PD with the Delegated Administator service and application configured.

+The [PF-Base Profile](https://github.com/cprice-ping/Profile-PF-Base) contains more complete documentation about how PingFed is configured.

 This stack can be used as the basis of Delegated Admin Use Cases and includes the following structure \ rights: